oroinc/documentation/user/storefront/account/my-profile/index.rst

    .. note:: You can view the description of the available consents in the **Account Info** by clicking on the consent links.
 The |ConsentDeclined| icon indicates that the consent has not been accepted, while the |IcActivate| indicated that it has been read, understood and accepted.

-4. In the **Data Protection** section, select the check box next to the consent that you want to accept.
+4. In the **Data Protection** section, select the checkbox next to the consent that you want to accept.
 At this point you are prompted to read the text of the consent.

    .. image:: /user/img/storefront/profile/accept_consent_explicitly.png